 Typically, local infrastructure and software solutions require relatively large capital investment for purchase and relatively low monthly operating expenses.
 Conversely, use of hosted data management services and hosted applications reduces initial capital outlay, but increases monthly operating expense, compared to locally owned and operated systems.
 Which of these systems best fits your company’s needs and will return the greatest ROI depends partly on your company’s business risk profile.
 For example, your business may enjoy steady demand, resulting in relatively steady operations and cash flow.
 In this circumstance, IT investment for a purchased system is easy to determine.
 However, if your demand fluctuates, the ROI calculation is more difficult to perform with certainty.
 In this circumstance, a hosted system may prove a less risky solution, as hosted services are scalable.
 You pay for what you use and avoid the potential for over investment for uncertain use of infrastructure necessary to handle peak demand loads.

 The cost of downtime also contributes to your company’s business risk profile.
 Some businesses rely on steady state operations to satisfy customer demand and control costs.
 In this case, the cost of redundancy as provided by hosted DR services may prove a worthy investment (see Disaster Recovery discussion above).

 Complexity of Computing Needs

-Some software and applications require local installation in order to function properly as they are not ‘cloud friendly’.
-Attempting to operate such software remotely can cause them to malfunction or operate at significantly reduced efficiency.
+Some software and applications require local installation in order to function properly as they are not ‘cloud-friendly’.
+Attempting to operate such software remotely can cause them to a malfunction or operate at significantly reduced efficiency.
 This situation can prove disastrous for considered business-critical software and applications.